Learning Commonality, Divergence and Variety for Unsupervised Visible-Infrared Person Re-identification

-In this paper, we propose a novel method for USVI-ReID called Progressive Contrastive Learning with Multi-Prototype (PCLMP), which learns both shared and diverse information.
-To be specific, we design Hard Prototype Contrastive Learning to mine distinctive yet significant information and Dynamic Prototype Contrastive Learning to preserve intrinsic diversity features.
+In this paper, we propose a novel method for USVI-ReID called Progressive Contrastive Learning with hard and dynamic prototype (PCLHD), which learns commonality, divergence and variety.
+To be specific, we design Hard Prototype Contrastive Learning to mine divergent yet significant information and Dynamic Prototype Contrastive Learning to preserve intrinsic variety features.
 Furthermore, we introduce a progressive learning strategy to incorporate both HPCL and DPCL into the model.
-Extensive experiments demonstrate that PCLMP outperforms state-of-the-art USVI-ReID methods.
+Extensive experiments demonstrate that PCLHD outperforms state-of-the-art USVI-ReID methods.

 This work relies on DBSCAN to generate pseudo-labels.
 However, for extremely large-scale datasets, DBSCAN's performance may be limited, which could affect the overall effectiveness of our approach.
 To address the limitation, we plan to explore hierarchical clustering in future research to better handle large-scale datasets.